bcgsc/mavis/docs/source/reference.rst

 File which contains regions corresponding to what is found in the database of genomic variants.
 This is used to annotate events that are found in healthy control samples and therefore may not be of interest if looking for somatic events.

-This can be downloaded from `DGV <http://dgv.tcag.ca/dgv/app/download>`_ It will need to be reformatted to have 4 columns after download.
+The above (downloads table) files were generated from from `DGV <http://dgv.tcag.ca/dgv/app/download>`_ and reformatted to have 4 columns after download.
 We used awk to convert the file like so

 .. code-block:: bash